 One reason that users don't convert is because there's friction in the process.
-For example, if you have a long form, visitors might be hesitant to fill it out.
+For example, if you have a long-form, visitors might be hesitant to fill it out.

 It's your job to eliminate hesitation, not create it.
 By shortening your forms, you'll create trust among your audience.
 Plus, it takes less time to fill out so users are more likely to complete it.

+Did you know that 89% of consumers check online reviews before making a purchase?
+The Canvas8 study commissioned by Trustpilot also found 49% of consumers consider positive reviews one of their top three purchase influences.
 Without a doubt, your reputation and online presence impact your conversion rate.
 That's why you should include social proof on your site.